Project Pitchfork: Recent years (2003–present)

 Project Pitchfork returned with album Kaskade in 2005.
 In February 2009 the band released Dream, Tiresias! which received praise from electronic music magazine, ReGen.
 In 2010 the band's follow up album Continuum Ride was released along with a video to support the song "Beholder."
 Continuum Ride was inspired by the band's US tour in 2009, particularly their experience of Detroit, whose dilapidated skyline led to a more "dark and destructive" sound than that of their previous album.
 By 2011 Project Pitchfork ceased operating their Candyland label, having since begun releasing their work on the Trisol label.

 The band released Quantum Mechanics in 2011 as well as a video for the album's second track, "Lament".
 Later that year the band released a compilation album titled First Anthology.
 In 2013 the band released their fourteenth studio album, Black, and a music video to accompany the song "Rain".
 In June 2014, the band announced via their official website a new album titled Blood.
 To promote the record the band held a pre-release show in Hamburg.
 The album was released in September and featured a music video for "Blood-Diamond (See Him Running)" edited by Peter Spilles himself.

 In 2016, Project Pitchfork released their Second Anthology, a double CD that included one new track, several unreleased rarities, and many re-recorded and remastered tracks.
 Also in 2016, the band released the album Look Up, I’m Down There to commemorate their 25th anniversary.
-The album was released in two versions: a standard CD release and a special, limited edition double CD wth an 80 page art book containing complete lyrics and a short story by the fantasy author Björn Springorum.
+The album was released in two versions: a standard CD release and a special, limited edition double CD with an 80-page art book containing complete lyrics and a short story by the fantasy author Björn Springorum.

 In 2018, the band released the album Akkretion, the first of what was planned to be a trilogy of albums for release that year.
-Of the remaining albums of the trilogy, only the second, Fragment, was released.
+On 12 October 2018, the second part of the trilogy, Fragment, was released.

 Starting in 2019, Trisol began releasing reissues of all the band's material over the previous decade from Dream, Tiresias! through Look Up, I'm Down There.

+On 2 March 2021 the band announced that cofounder and keyboardist Dirk Scheuber had left the band.

+In 2024 the band release “Elysium” the third and final act of cosmic electro trilogy that started with “Akkretion”.
+To support the album release the band will commence a German tour in April 2024 with one date in the UK during May and will play various festivals.